Followers

 War Clouds in America

-Fraser had watched the North American colonies move into rebellion and war.
-The rebels drove a British Army from Boston in 1775 and invaded Canada.
-More troops were needed to put down the rebellion.
-More importantly, Britain needed experienced officers.
-So it was as commander of a brigade of five battalions Fraser sailed from Ireland and returned to North America in April 1776.
-He was sent to provide support to the beleaguered Governor-General Guy Carleton who was besieged in Quebec by the American rebels.
+Fraser had watched as the North American colonies fell into rebellion and war.
+The rebels expelled a British Army from Boston in 1775 and invaded Canada.
+More troops were needed to suppress the rebellion.
+More importantly, Britain required experienced officers.
+Therefore, as commander of a brigade of five battalions, Fraser set sail from Ireland and returned to North America in April 1776.
+He was sent to support the beleaguered Governor-General Guy Carleton, who was surrounded in Quebec by American rebels.
 Carleton had held off the invading army against all odds during a brutal winter campaign.
-Fraser’s arrival enabled him to go on the offensive.
+Fraser’s arrival allowed him to go on the offensive.

 Governor-General Guy Carleton